Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 ### 6/1/23

 Today I just looked through the code and added comments to the Minesweeper and Board classes to explain methods and parts of methods in preparation for the Demo.
 I also cleaned up the code, moving around certain statements so that they only ran once instead of in three separate if statements, for example.
 In the Tile class, I removed the unused unMine() method, and I also removed the constructor.
 We don't need to write the constructor because the default constructor is sufficient for our needs.
 I also began the Instructions part of the README.

+### 6/2/23

+Today I made a pretty simple change to the game by making the default colors of the Tiles on the board alternate from a darker green to a slightly lighter green.
+I find this to be more visually appealing.
+Tomorrow I hope to do some more work, and I'd like to begin the process of making a How to Play screen.